sivathedev/GRE-3month/README.md

 Day 9:
 Day 10:
 Day 11:
+DAy 12: 07-02-2021
-DAy 12: Probabolity in magoosh
+Probabolity in magoosh Book for gre